 Treatments for Snapping Hip Syndrome

 Rest and modification of activities may be suggested initially by your doctor followed by conservative therapeutic options.
 The therapeutic strategies for snapping hip include:

-Craig Chike Akoh, M.D., Dual Fellowship-Trained Orthopedic Surgeon, Sports Medicine, Foot and Ankle Specialist, Griffin, Stockbridge, GA Care
+Craig Chike Akoh, M.D., Board Certified Foot & Ankle And Sports Medicine Surgeon, Griffin, Stockbridge, GA Care

 A few home remedies can be followed if you experience minor snapping hip pain, which include: